jefersonla/multimedia_demonstrations/README.md

-# Fundamental of Multimedia - Demonstrations
+# Fundamentals of Multimedia - Demonstrations
 Fundamentals of multimedia exercises and demonstrations

 ### Downloading Processing